-The CPW Potter Creek gage record period (2015-2022) was compared to a longer-term climate record for context.
-The nearest climate station with a relatively long record is at Columbine Pass (USS0008L02S, 1986 to 2022) located in the headwaters of Potter Creek, approximately 18 miles southwest from the proposed lower terminus.
-Figure 3 shows cumulative snow water equivalent (SWE) totals for 2015-2022 in comparison to the 30-year average (downloaded from the Colorado River Basin Forecast Center on 2/9/2023).
-Peak SWE in 2018 was the lowest on record, 2015, 2020 and 2021 were below average, 2016 was about average, and 2017, 2019, and 2022 were above average.
-This information demonstrates a range of precipitation in the area during the CPW Potter Creek gage record.
+A nearby weather station was reviewed to assess how the 2017-2022 gage record compared to a longer-term record for the area.
+The nearest climate station with a relatively long record is at Columbine Pass (USS0008L02S, 1986 to 2022) located near the headwaters of Monitor Creek, approximately 17 miles southwest from the proposed lower terminus.
+Figure 3 below shows cumulative snow water equivalent (SWE) totals for 2017-2022 in comparison to the 30-year average (downloaded from the Colorado River Basin Forecast Center on 12/19/2022).
+Peak SWE in 2018 was the lowest on record, 2020 and 2021 were below average, and 2017, 2019, and 2022 were above average.
+This information demonstrates a range of precipitation in the area during the CWCB gage record.

 Figure 3.
-Cumulative SWE for 2015 to 2022 and average SWE from 1991 to 2020 downloaded from the Colorado River Basin Forecast Center on 2/9/2023.
+Cumulative SWE for 2014 to 2022 and median SWE from 1991 to 2020 downloaded from the Colorado River Basin Forecast Center on 12/19/2022.
 Source: NOAA Colorado Basin River Forecast Center

 Staff also evaluated streamflow gages to better understand potential streamflow given that persistent low soil moisture in recent years has impacted how much snowfall becomes streamflow.
-The Dallas Creek gage and San Miguel gages (USGS 09147000 Dallas Creek near Ridgway and USGS 0917700 San Miguel River at Uravan) were selected because they were reasonably close to the Uncompandere Plateau.
+The Dallas Creek gage and the San Miguel gage (USGS 09147000 Dallas Creek near Ridgway and USGS 0917700 San Miguel River at Uravan) were selected because they were reasonably close to the Uncompander Plateau.
 The gages are not impacted by large reservoirs; however, they are in different basins and have significant water uses.
-Years with complete data (provisional or approved data, filling missing data in 2022 with the long-term average) from 1992 to 2022 was used to calculate annual water volumes and basic percentiles.
-Data from these gages show that 2019 was very wet (greater than 75th percentile); 2015 was wet to dry (greater than 50th percentile for the San Miguel and greater than the 75th percentile for Dallas Creek, 2016 and 2017 was wet or wettest (greater than the 50th percentile for the San Miguel River and greater than 75th percentile for Dallas Creek); 2018, 2020, 2021, and 2022 were in the driest category (less then 25th percentile).
+Years with complete data (provisional or approved data, filling missing data in 2022 with the long-term average) from 1992 to 2022 were used to calculate annual water volumes and basic percentiles.
+Data from these gages show that 2019 was very wet (greater than 75th percentile for Dallas Creek); 2018, 2020, 2021, and 2022 were in the driest category (less than 25th percentile).
 2018 and 2020 were exceptionally dry with annual water volumes less than the 10th percentile.
-Therefore, the CPW Potter Creek gage data contains a range of year types, but many years in the record are likely to reflect dry or exceptionally dry conditions.
+Therefore, the CWCB gage data contains a range of year types, but many years in the record are likely to reflect dry or exceptionally dry conditions.